-Abstract.
-In this paper we express nonlinearity constraints in terms of soft global n-ary constraints.
-We describe a method to decompose nonlinearity constraints to obtain redundant hard constraints as projections of global lower-arity constraints.
-The nonlinearity constraints apply to the inputs and outputs of discrete functions $f : \mathbb{Z}{2^n} \to \mathbb{Z}{2^m}$ mapping n-bit inputs to m-bit outputs, n > m.
-No output bit of the function f should be too close to a linear function of (a subset of) its input bits.
-That is, if we select any output bit position and any subset of the six input bit positions, the fraction of inputs for which this output bit equals the exclusive-OR of these input bits should not be close to 0 or 1, but rather should be near $\frac{1}{2}$.
-We analyze this constraint and find that the obtained redundant constraints increase the efficiency of arc consistency maintenance solver by several orders of magnitude.
+In this paper we express nonlinearity requirements in terms of soft global n-ary constraints.
+We describe a method to project global nonlinearity constraints into redundant lowerarity hard constraints.
+The nonlinearity constraints apply to the inputs and outputs of discrete functions $f: \mathbb{Z}{2^n} \to \mathbb{Z}{2^m}$ mapping n-bit inputs to m-bit outputs, n > m.
+No output bit (or linear function on a subset of output bits) of the function f should be too close to a linear function of (a subset of) its input bits.
+For example, if we select any output bit position and any subset of the six input bit positions, the fraction of inputs for which this output bit equals the exclusive-OR of these input bits should not be close to 0 or 1, but rather should be near $\frac{1}{2}$.
+We analyze this constraint and find that the obtained redundant constraints increase the efficiency of an arc consistency maintenance solver by several orders of magnitude.

-Keywords: CSP Model, Soft Constraint, S-boxes, DES, 3DES, Nonlinearity, Cryptanalysis, Global Constraint, Projection, Decomposition, n-ary Constraint
+Keywords: Constraints and Search, CSP Model, Soft Constraint, S-boxes, DES, 3DES, Nonlinearity, Cryptanalysis, Global Constraint, Projection, Optimization, n-ary Constraint

-1 Introduction
+Introduction

-The nonlinearity constraint is proposed in [9] to model nonlinearity requirements that are essential for the security of cryptographic algorithms (ciphers).
+The design of S-box functions is crucial to the security of modern symmetric cryptosystems and we show how to improve by orders of magnitude the efficiency of an approach to the automatic generation of such functions.
+The nonlinearity constraint is proposed in (Ramamoorthy et al. 2011) to model nonlinearity requirements that are essential for the security of cryptographic algorithms (ciphers).
 If substitution operations in ciphers could be represented as linear relations, their parameters could be easily obtained by solving a system of such equations connecting pairs of inputs and outputs.
 Even when the functions are not perfectly linear, any success in approximating them with linear functions can increase the chances of success in guessing their parameters.
-As such, [4] and [7] define one of the main nonlinearity requirements as: No output bit of the function f should be too close to a linear function of the input bits.
-That is, if we select any output bit position and any subset of the six input bit positions, the fraction of inputs for which this output bit equals the exclusive-OR of these input bits should not be close to 0 or 1, but rather should be near \frac{1}{2}.
-In this paper, we discuss our formulation of the nonlinearity constraint as a soft global n-ary constraint, and prove a method to obtain a set of equivalent hard, redundant constraints by
+As such, (Coppersmith 1994) defines one of the main nonlinearity requirements as: No output bit of the function f should be too close to a linear function of the input bits.
+The requirement is extended in (Matsui 1994) to the relation of any linear combination of any subset of output bits to any linear combination of any subset of input bits.
+In this paper, we discuss our formulation of the nonlinearity con-